sambranaivan/CardScriptsWiki/Extra-Rules.md

 At the beginning of the duel, both players are asked to select a Deck Master monster to play and get theirs effects during the duel.

 # 12. Action Duel
-* If both players agree, apply the following rules.
+If both players agree, applies the following rules.
 * At the start of the Duel, both players decide which Action Field they want to use for the rest of this Duel.
 If both players choose an Action Field, a coin will be tossed to decide whose Action Field to be used.
 Then activate the chosen Action Field on both player's side of the field
 * Action Field cannot leave the field, except by activating a Field Spell.
 If it would leave the field, remove it from the Duel instead.
 * If there is no Field Spell in the Field Zone, place the Action Field in the Field Zone from outside the Duel.